skairunner/discord.py/README.md

 discord.py is an API wrapper for Discord written in Python.

 This was written to allow easier writing of bots or chat logs.
 Make sure to familiarise yourself with the API using the [documentation][doc].

+Note: This repo is simply a backport of some breaking API changes.

 [doc]: http://discordpy.rtfd.org/en/latest